Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the state-run media is right in there as though this is totally accidental, totally coincidental.

-Uh is what they're planning on.
+That's what they're planning on.

-How many Goldman ex-Goldman people are in government?
+How many Goldman, ex-Goldman people are in government?

-Hank Paulson was treasury secretary, Robert Rubin, an ex-Goldman guy.
+Robert Rubin, an ex-Goldman guy.

-There aren't any coincidences in in politics.
+There aren't any coincidences in politics.

-So we have the weekend, Goldman Sachs rotten to the core, meaning Wall Street's rotten to the core, meaning the Washington uh the regime has to come in here and save the day, protect us, the little guy from these bandits on Wall Street.
+Goldman Sachs rotten to the core, meaning Wall Street's rotten to the core, meaning the Washington, the regime has to come in here to save the day, protect us, the little guy, from these bandits on Wall Street, when in fact the government caused the problem in the first place.

-It was a government-cause problem.
+It was a government-caused problem.

 This happens frequently.